thryec/chainlink-vrf-nft/design-doc.md

 **Integration Points**:
 - Integrated with SPNFT as the target for separate collection reveals
-- Can be integrated with SPNFTStaking for staking functionality
+- Can be staked in the SPNFTStaking contract

 **Functionality**:
 - **ERC-721 Implementation**: Standard NFT functionality for revealed NFTs